 Features & Characteristics:

-English Colonial buildings typically included medieval details including steep roofs, small windows and minimal ornamentation.
+English Colonial buildings typically included medieval details including steep roofs, small windows, and minimal ornamentation.
 Colonial homes are symmetrical, with a centered front door and an equal number of windows on each side.
 A typical number of windows showing on the front of the home is nine: two on each side of the door, two windows directly above the first story windows on the second story, and one directly above the door.

-Palladian windows at the center to represent building symmetrically.
+Palladian windows at the center represent the building symmetrically.
 Homes have a central chimney or one on each end of the house.
 Inside the home, a central stairway leads to upper bedrooms branching off from a central hallway.
 Wide Porches at the front with corner pilaster/ columned portico.

 - Features commonly associated with the square or rectangular shape of the entire house.

-The following is another representation of how a British Colonial style house can be designed:
+The following is another representation of how a British Colonial-style house can be designed:

 Features and Dimensions:

 - Garage: Attached Type and facility for two cars.
 413 sq. ft space has been allocated.